-(a) USE OF HOLLINGS MANUFACTURING EXTENSION PARTNERSHIP TO REFER NEW BUSINESSES TO CONTRACTING OPPORTUNITIES.-The head of each Federal agency shall work with the Director of the Head of each rederal agency shall work with the Director of the Hollings Manufacturing Extension Partnership, as necessary, to ensure businesses participating in this Partnership are aware of their contracting opportunities.

-(b) AUTOMATIC ENROLLMENT IN GSA ADVANTAGE!.-The Administration and the Section of the General Services administration and the General Services adminis retary of Commerce, acting through the Under Secretary of Commerce for Standards and Technology, shall jointly ensure that each business that participates in the Hollings Manufacturing Extension Partnership is automatically enrolled in General Services Administration Advantage!.
+(a) USE OF HOLLINGS MANUFACTURING EXTENSION PARTNERSHIP to REFER New BUSINESSES TO CONTRACTING OPPORTUNITIES.-The head of each Federal agency shall work with the Director of the Hollings Manufacturing Extension Partnership, as necessary, to ensure businesses participating in this Partnership are aware of their contracting opportunities. (b) AUTOMATIC ENROLLMENT IN GSA ADVANTAGE!.-The Administrator of the General Services Administration and the Secretary of Commerce, acting through the Under Secretary of Com-merce for Standards and Technology, shall jointly ensure that each business that participates in the Hollings Manufacturing Extension Partnership is automatically enrolled in General Services Administration Advantage!.

 SEC.
 70925.
-UNITED STATES OBLIGATIONS UNDER INTERNATIONAL
+UNITED STATES OBLIGATIONS UNDER INTERNATIONAL AGREEMENTS.